zeyneddinoz/tubebend/README.md

-# ⚙️ Tube Bending Process Dataset
+# ⚙️ Rotary Tube Bending Process Dataset

 This repository contains a real-world dataset stored in a serialized Python pickle file: `experiments_process_and_results.pkl`.
 It includes sensor readings and experimental results from a rotary tube-bending process, designed for machine learning and signal analysis research.